How To Use The Resource Library

 When a file in the list is selected by clicking on it, a Preview is shown on the right-hand side of the screen.
 This preview contains a short description of the resource, may contain a Video Introduction explaining for example the business problem or Cosmic Frog features covered in the resource, lists any Related (= included) Files, and lists any Tags that are associated with the resource so users can quickly understand what materials are covered by this resource.

-How can I use the files in the Resource Library?
+How can I use the Resource Library?

 - If the Explorer area is not open yet, you can open it by clicking on the > button at the left top of the platform to see where the files have been copied to.
 From here you can expand the Explorer tree to see the subfolders of the resource and all files contained in it.
 You can also open the copied files from here by clicking on the file.
 For a Cosmic Frog model, it will open in Cosmic Frog directly and switch to the Cosmic Frog application.
 If the file is a Python file, a file that contains text (e.g. a .pdf or .txt file) or data (e.g. a .csv or .xls file) the file will be opened in the Lightning Editor.
 Python files will also be available to work with from within Atlas after copying them to My Files.